 What is the Projected Earnings Outlook of Geropsychologists?

 Everyone who attends college is attaining skills that they can use following graduation to develop their professional careers.
 It can cost a great deal of money to pay for a graduate degree and this is why it is your duty as a prospective graduate student to research what the actual salaries of geropsychologists are today.
 It can also be helpful for those interested in specializing their degree to compare the geropsychology salary to that of a generalist.

 When considering all of the occupational avenues and highways that you can travel, you need to consider what the road ahead looks like.
-The Bureau of Labor Statistics has estimated that the demand for geropsychologists will grow by 18 percent by the year 2020 as the aging population grows.
-This is much faster than the average growth for all careers in the nation.
-Be sure to review the salaries reported for entry-level professionals with a Master’s in Geropsychology and estimate how much you can earn after spending 6 years attending college.
+The Bureau of Labor Statistics has estimated that the demand for geropsychologists will grow by 3 percent from 2019-2029.
+Be sure to review the salaries reported for entry-level professionals with a master’s in geropsychology and estimate how much you can earn after spending six years attending college.